 Q: At what age should a child start lessons?

-Piano -- Children can begin at age 5.
+Piano -- Children can begin at age 3 and up.
 They should recognize numbers one through five and

 understand the correlation between the numbers on the page and